 Tulsa fires coach Philip Montgomery after 8 seasons, 4 bowls

-TULSA, Okla.
-(AP) Tulsa fired coach Philip Montgomery, who spent eight seasons at the school and reached four bowl games, on Sunday.
+TULSA, Okla. – Tulsa fired coach Philip Montgomery, who spent eight seasons at the school and reached four bowl games, on Sunday.

 The Golden Hurricane finished their season 5-7 after beating Houston on the road Saturday.
 It was not enough to keep the school from making a change.